Automotive Software Development Company

 Automotive software development is the creation of custom software for automotive industry operations: dealerships, fleet operators, mobility companies, vehicle marketplaces, and manufacturers' digital channels.
 The automotive industry has specific data requirements (VIN management, vehicle specifications, service history, telematics) and operational workflows (dealer inventory management, F&I, workshop scheduling) that generic business software wasn't designed to handle well.
 Custom automotive software is justified when your operational workflows or data requirements are specific enough that generic platforms create more friction than they remove.

 Yes.
-Common automotive data integrations we've built: vehicle data providers (Experian AutoCheck, Carfax for history data), specification databases (Chrome Data, VIN Solutions, Motor Information Systems), market pricing data (Black Book, Manheim Market Report, JD Power), telematics providers (Samsara, Verizon Connect, Geotab), and manufacturer dealer systems.
-The integration approach depends on what each provider exposes.
-Most have documented APIs; some need file-based exchange.
+We've built integrations across the automotive data stack.
+Vehicle history providers (Experian AutoCheck, Carfax).
+Specification databases (Chrome Data, VIN Solutions, Motor Information Systems).
+Market pricing (Black Book, Manheim Market Report, JD Power).
+Telematics providers (Samsara, Verizon Connect, Geotab).
+Manufacturer dealer systems.
+The approach depends on what each provider exposes: most have documented APIs, some need file-based exchange.

 Yes.
-Telematics software collects data from vehicles via OBD-II devices, factory-installed telematics units, or dedicated hardware.
-We build the data ingestion pipeline (handling the volume and frequency of telematics data), storage optimised for time-series vehicle data, analytics for fleet performance and driver behaviour, alerting for maintenance thresholds and exceptions, and the dashboards and mobile apps that surface the data to fleet managers and drivers.
-Telematics data volume is significant.
-The data architecture matters as much as the application.
+Telematics software collects data from vehicles via OBD-II devices, factory-installed units, or dedicated hardware.
+We build the ingestion pipeline that handles the volume and frequency.
+Storage is optimised for time-series vehicle data.
+On top of that: analytics for fleet performance and driver behaviour, alerting for maintenance thresholds, and dashboards and mobile apps for fleet managers and drivers.
+Telematics volume is significant, so the data architecture matters as much as the application.

-A focused automotive product, such as a dealer inventory management module, a fleet tracking dashboard, or a vehicle listing platform, typically delivers in 10 to 14 weeks.
-More complex builds, such as a full dealer management system or a fleet platform with telematics integration, run longer depending on integration scope.
-We scope the project during discovery and give you a fixed cost and delivery schedule before development starts.
+A focused first module, such as a dealer inventory module, a fleet-tracking dashboard, or a vehicle-listing MVP, launches as a validated v1 in about 10 to 16 weeks, usually near $25k to $45k.
+A full dealer management system or a telematics platform grows from there to roughly $80k to $150k over time.
+We scope it during discovery and give you a fixed cost and schedule before development starts.

 The VIN is the central entity in any automotive data model.
 Every vehicle record, service history entry, telematics reading, and transaction links back to it.
 The schema needs to handle multi-source inventory feeds (manufacturer, auction, classified), specification data population from automotive databases, and telematics time-series data separately from transactional records.
 Getting this architecture right at the start prevents the performance and consistency problems that come from bolting VIN-native requirements onto a generic database schema later.